Close Menu

 Core Components

-Oracle ASM (Automatic Storage Management): a filesystem and volume manager built specifically for Oracle.
-It manages shared disks transparently across all nodes.
+Oracle ASM (Automatic Storage Management): a filesystem and volume manager dedicated to Oracle.
+It manages shared disks transparently across nodes.

-Cache Fusion: the mechanism that lets nodes share data blocks in memory over the interconnect, without hitting disk.
-This is what sets RAC apart from a basic cluster.
+Cache Fusion: the mechanism that allows nodes to share data blocks in memory over the interconnect, without hitting disk.
+This is what sets RAC apart from a simple cluster.

-SCAN (Single Client Access Name): the single connection endpoint for clients.
-Three IPs in round-robin provide load balancing and failover transparency – the application doesn’t need to know which node is hosting the instance.
+SCAN (Single Client Access Name): a single entry point for clients.
+Three IPs in round-robin provide load balancing and failover transparency — the application doesn’t need to know which node the instance is running on.

-OCR (Oracle Cluster Registry): stores the cluster configuration – resources, nodes, VIPs, services.
+OCR (Oracle Cluster Registry): stores cluster configuration — resources, nodes, VIPs, and services.

-Voting Disks: used by the Clusterware to determine which nodes are alive.
+Voting Disks: used by Clusterware to determine which nodes are active.
 In a split-brain scenario, the voting disk decides which node survives and which gets evicted.

 Network Topology